mellaurie/tone/pages/02.april-2020/05.blog/u4-post1/_key-questions/alert.md

 ## Key Questions
 :fa-question: ...[what do YOU want to know?]
-- What does an online community of inquiry look like?
+:fa-question: What does an online community of inquiry look like?
-- How can I build a sense of community in a remote course?
+:fa-question: How can I build a sense of community in a remote course?

 ## Provocations
 :fa-info: Face-to-face interaction, whether mediated through the web or not, is neither necessary nor sufficient for the development and growth of transformative communities of inquiry